Iroas-123/eben_ocean_python_workshop/README.md

-# eben_ocean_python_workshop
+# Python Workshop
-This repository is for Even Nyadjro's python workshop in Ghana.
+This repository is for Eben Nyadjro's python workshop in Ghana.

 Click the button below to open these files in a Binder environment: